wisemanmagagula/StudentManagement/README.md

+---

 # Angular 17 Frontend with Java 17 Spring Boot Backend Setup

-This repository contains an Angular 17 frontend and a Java 17 Spring Boot backend API.
+This repository contains an Angular 17 frontend, a Java 17 Spring Boot backend API, and PostgreSQL for database management.

 ## Prerequisites